Installation

 Fortran and C++ compilers

-Specifying configurations.
-E.g., serial or parallel builds, and compiler flags.
+Specifying build configurations.
+E.g., serial or parallel builds, and compiler flags for optimized and debug builds.

 Library paths (in particular for HDF5).